GSecurity1979/Notes/Guide to Star Trek Online.md

 # How to play
-Tanking: Tanking relies on pulling aggro to increase threat by shooting multiple targets, threatening stance cptn skill, then using strategist skill, colony deflector to increase your hullcap, your crits, your dmg res and incoming heals
+Tanking: Tanking relies on pulling aggro to increase threat by shooting multiple targets, threatening stance cptn skill, then using strategist skill, colony deflector to increase your hullcap, your crits, your dmg res and incoming heals.

 Support: Support relies on debuffing your enemies and healing others.
 Pets with debuff like delta flyers or type 7 shuttles are great

 Damage: Dps relies on slotting as much as possible dmg, reducing cd and extending uptime of attack upgrades, haste and piloting

+Piloting: Use both mouse buttons pressed at same time to pilot your ship.
+If you use cannons, stop at 9km from target and shoot.
+If you use beam arrays, fly around non stop, preferably directly below or above targets.
+If you have low turn rate, try to keep engines at half speed.

 # Tips
 If you get shot at, placate the target.